waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Principles & Lessons Learned
 - **CRITICAL: Agent & Workflow Discipline:**
   - A consistently failing agent is a liability.
-It must be refined immediately before reuse.
+It must be refined or deleted immediately before reuse.
   - I will strictly adhere to established protocols, especially using `encounter_tracker_agent` after every wild encounter.
 No exceptions.
 - **CRITICAL: Map Marker Discipline:** Markers must only be placed *after* an event is verified.
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.